isabella232/journeys.en/help/using/about/usermanagement.md

 ![](../assets/user_management.png)

-The following out-of-the-box roles are specific and unique to users that need to use the Journey Orchestration feature:
+The following out-of-the-box roles are specific and unique to users that need to use Journey Orchestration:

 * **Manage and execute journeys**
 * **Read journeys**